ga4gh-schemablocks/ga4gh-schemablocks.github.io/docs/schema_pages/Phenopackets/KaryotypicSex.md

 * 8 - XXXX (Four X chromosomes)
 * 9 - XYY (One X and two Y chromosomes)
 * 10 - OTHER_KARYOTYPE (None of the above types)

+[^1]: Please note that the schema here is provided for illustration purposes, may represent an approximation and possibly exclude technical components of a proper JSON Schema format.